Ontario Boosts Transit Funding Across Province Doubles Municipal Share Gas Tax

 Available in English

-3 responses to “Ontario Boosts Transit Funding Across Province Doubles Municipal Share Gas Tax”
+3 thoughts on “Ontario Boosts Transit Funding Across Province Doubles Municipal Share Gas Tax”

 Patrick Brown was at it again after a short hiatus from spreading misinformation to the public and media.
 However, yesterday he couldn’t resist while giving a speech at the Macdonald-Cartier Club in London.
 Neither John A. Macdonald nor George- Étienne Cartier would be proud listening to this speech, because Brown clearly forgot that Facts Still Matter in Ontario.